4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 from qtcad.device import constants as ct

-Similarly to capacitance
+Similarly to capacitance, the

-module contains
+maxwell_eigenmode module contains

-Solver
+Solver and

 SolverParams

-class can be used to
+class can be used to control parameters of the solver.

-# scale in the Gmsh files
+# Scale in the Gmsh files.

 scale = 1e-6

-# the total length of the resonator in meters
+# The total length of the resonator in meters.

 length = 5950 * scale

-# directories and file paths
+# Directories and file paths.

 script_dir = Path(__file__).parent.resolve()

-input_dir = script_dir / "meshes" # for mesh and raw geometry files
+input_dir = script_dir / "meshes"

-result_dir = script_dir / "output" / Path(__file__).stem # for results
+result_dir = script_dir / "output" / Path(__file__).stem

-fpath_mesh = input_dir / "meandered_resonator.msh4" # mesh file
+fpath_mesh = input_dir / "meandered_resonator.msh4"

-fpath_xao = input_dir / "meandered_resonator.xao" # raw geometry file
+fpath_xao = input_dir / "meandered_resonator.xao"

 if not os.path.isfile(fpath_mesh) or not os.path.isfile(fpath_xao):